stormy-stories-surf/PhotoPrep/README.md

 # PhotoPrep
-Bashscripts to prepare our Photos before Uploading
+Bashscripts to prepare our photos before uploading